nrstott/uncommonjs/jsgi/jsgib.md

 The request is required to include the following keys:

 * _method_: The HTTP method e.g. "GET", "POST", "PUT", "DELETE", etc. The value must be an uppercase string.
-* _location_: Homologue to the browser's `window.location`.
 * _auth_: The authentication information portion of the URL.
 * _pathname_: The remainder of the request URL's path.
 This may be an empty string if the request URL targets the Application root.
 * _search_:  The query string portion of the URL, including the '?'.
 * _protocol_: The URL scheme per RFC 1738 e.g. "http", "https", etc.
 * _port_: The port the HTTP request was made to, if not present in the URL may be dervied from the protocol.
 Must a number.
 * _host_: The
 * _input_: The request body.
-Must be an input stream.
+Must be a ForEachable.
 * _env_: An Object defined in the `prototype` of Request making it a data store shared by all requests.
 Servers and Middleware may add arbitrary keys to `env`.
   * version: The string "0.3b"